lilywang1988/GSMC/README.md

-The detailed difference between the two prediction approaches can be found in the [methodology paper](https://arxiv.org/abs/1911.05684 "Hey, direct me to the methodology paper!").
+The detailed difference between the two prediction approaches can be found in the [methodology paper](https://arxiv.org/abs/1911.05684 "Hey, direct me to the methodology paper!"):

-To sum up, the differences include: 1.
-The exact method is faster.
-2.
+1. The exact method is faster.

-The exact approach is limited to piece-wise exponential distribution.
-3.
+2. The exact approach is limited to piece-wise exponential distribution.

-When the number of subintervals at each time unit (or value b) is large in stochastic approach, both methods produce very comparable results.
+3. When the number of subintervals at each time unit (or value b) is large in stochastic approach, both methods produce very comparable results.

 ### Stochastic prediction approach